Quas1Dev/QuasiDev/categories/_java/classes-objetos-métodos-e-propriedades.md

-The parentheses (round brackets) that follow Image signify a constructor, which is a block of code for constructing an object by initializing it in some manner.
-The new operator invokes (calls) the constructor immediately after allocating memory to store the object.
 When the constructor ends, new returns a reference (a memory address or other identifier) to the object so that it can be accessed elsewhere in the application.
 Regarding the newly created Image object, its reference is stored in a variable named image whose type is specified as Image.